Ballard Bridge Seismic Retrofit

 Retrofit Project Overview

-Most of the work will be done beneath the bridge and will not be visible from on top.
+Nearly all work was done beneath the bridge and was not be visible from on top.

-Construction began in July of 2012 and may take up to 22 months to complete.
-In general, work may be classified as “on land”, “over water” and “in water”.
-The contractor hopes to complete all the “in-water” work (pier reinforcement and subsurface column jacketing”) by May 2013.
-On land work (new steel diaphragms, concrete restrainers, longitudinal blocking, deck joint retrofits and seat extensions) will take place under both the north and south approaches simultaneously through most of the project.
-The over the water work activities are much the same as those on land, but will be done primarily after the in water work is finished, from scaffolding erected on the contractor’s custom built barge.
+Construction began in July of 2012 and finished in January of 2014.
+In general, work was classified as “on land”, “over water” and “in water”.
+The contractor completed all the “in-water” work (pier reinforcement and subsurface column jacketing”) by May 2013.
+The “on land” work (new steel diaphragms, concrete restrainers, longitudinal blocking, deck joint retrofits and seat extensions) took place under both the north and south approaches simultaneously through most of the project.
+The “over water” work activities were much the same as those on land, but were done primarily after the in water work was finished, from scaffolding erected on the contractor’s custom built barge.